jayantsharma279/zenflow/README.md

 | FCN Conv3 layer      | 128 channels, kernel size 3               |
 | Final FC layer       | 192 (LSTM output 64 + FCN output 128)     |

-### Running the web application for real time prediction:

 ### Results

 The LSTM-only model achieved an accuracy of 89%, precision of 90%, and F1-score of 84.4% on the held-out test set.
 These results suggest strong capability in identifying stress episodes from wearable biosignals.
 Epochs were set at 30 for both the models, and the loss curve showed a steady decrease, indicating no overfitting in either models.